jfrog/frogbot/docs/install-bitbucket-server.md

       **JF_USER** and **JF_PASSWORD** (You can also use **JF_XRAY_URL** and **JF_ARTIFACTORY_URL** instead of  **JF_URL**
       and **JF_ACCESS_TOKEN** instead of **JF_USER** and **JF_PASSWORD**).
    - Save your Bitbucket access token as a Credential in Jenkins with the `FROGBOT_GIT_TOKEN` Credential ID.
-   - Create a Jenkinsfile with the below template content, and push it to root of one of your Git repositories.
+   - Create a Jenkinsfile with the below template content, and push it to the root of one of your Git repositories.
    - In the Jenkinsfile, set the values of all the mandatory variables.
    - In the Jenkinsfile, modify the code inside the `Download Frogbot` and `Scan Pull Requests` according to the Jenkins agent operating system.
    - Create a Pipeline job in Jenkins pointing to the Jenkinsfile in your Git repository.